Promotional banner

 Synthetic wigs cost less because the materials and manufacturing process are less expensive.
 Synthetic fiber is manufactured in factories, whereas human hair has to be ethically sourced, collected, processed, and prepared.
 Think of it like the difference between leather (natural, expensive) and vinyl (synthetic, affordable).
 Manufacturing synthetic fiber is controlled and efficient, while sourcing quality human hair is labor-intensive and depends on a limited natural resource.
 The construction process can also be faster with synthetic.
 The trade-off is lifespan and versatility - human hair lasts 1-3 years and can be styled infinitely, while synthetic lasts 4-6 months and comes pre-styled.
 But for the price point, synthetic gives you excellent value, and the affordability means you can own multiple wigs for different looks.

 Over time, yes, all synthetic wigs will develop some frizz as the fiber ages and breaks down.
 This is natural wear and tear.
 However, you can minimize frizzing by taking good care of your synthetic wig.
 Always use products made for synthetic hair - regular hair products can cause buildup and frizz.
 Store the wig properly on a wig stand away from heat and sunlight.
 Don't over-wash it.
 Be gentle when detangling - use a wide-tooth comb or wig brush designed for synthetic.
 Avoid friction - don't sleep in it, don't let it rub against coat collars or car seat headrests constantly.
-When frizz does appear, you can sometimes tame it temporarily with synthetic wig spray or fabric softener spray (diluted with water).
+When frizz does appear, you can sometimes tame it temporarily with synthetic wig spray.
 But understand that frizz is part of synthetic wigs aging.
 Once it's significantly frizzy, it's nearing end of life and will need replacing soon.

 You can, but chlorine and salt water will shorten your wig's lifespan significantly.
 The chemicals and minerals damage synthetic fibers, causing them to become stiff, dull, tangled, or discolored.
 If you do swim in your synthetic wig, rinse it thoroughly with clean fresh water immediately after getting out of the pool or ocean.
 Wash it with synthetic wig shampoo as soon as possible.
-Even with proper care, regular swimming will reduce your wig's lifespan from 6 months to maybe 2-3 months.
-Consider getting a cheap synthetic wig specifically for swimming and beach vacations, and save your nice wigs for regular wear.
-Some women just go without wigs when swimming or wear a cute swim cap or turban instead.
-If swimming is a regular activity for you, budget for wigs to be a more frequent replacement expense.
+Even with proper care, regular swimming will reduce your wig's lifespan.
+Consider getting a budget synthetic wig specifically for swimming and beach vacations, and save your nicer wigs for regular wear.